 Some may be tempted to make a small exception, and perhaps allow for the judgment of “REALLY bad people” such as Hitler or Stalin (or pick your favourite corrupt politician)?
 Why not ?
 After all, most of us, at some time or another will secretly hope that those “really bad people” will get what they deserve.
 But, as to themselves, no judgement for me as after all, I’m "a pretty good person"...
 But the Bible tells us that in the next life God will be the judge of who is good, and Christ himself clearly said only God is good (Mark 10: 18), which basically means we ALL got it coming...
 We ALL have a guilty verdict hanging over our heads.
-But, as to themselves, no judgement for me as after all, I’m "a pretty good person"...
-But the Bible in the next life God will be the judge of who is good, and Christ himself clearly said only God is good (Mark 10: 18).
-The Bible also declares that if God judges, he does not make exceptions and takes no bribes.
-All must go before the Judge without exception and account for their lies, thefts, adulteries, murders, men and women.
+The Bible also declares that when God judges, he makes no exceptions and takes no bribes.
+All, men and women, must go before the Judge without exception and account for their lies, thefts, adulteries, murders.
 Inevitably the question arises: What about me?

 The New Testament makes the offer of salvation, solely by means of Christ’s sacrifice on the Cross, and this offer is made, as it was to the thief on the cross next to Christ’s, only to individuals who have recognized their own sin, guilt and worthiness of judgement.
 Anyone else has no use for a saviour nor for Christianity… Christianity is a useless religion to anyone who thinks it sufficient to be a nice “moral and religious person”.
 Might as well become a Jew and live under the Law of Moses.
 The Law of Moses already had all the moral prescriptions and religious rites one could ask for…